 Magmart | video under volcano, the well known international videoart festival, has becomed biennal, so the next edition will start on autumn 2014, to end on spring 2015.
 But in the meanwhile, we don't stop to hard work for international videoart.

 After the great success of 100x100=900 Project - launched to celebrate the 50th of videoart - we are now on the run with a new, exciting project, ready to replay and lick the success of 100x100=900.

-The previous project was focused on the narration... [more]
+The previous project was focused on the narration of 1900s... [more]

 Jerwood/Film and Video Umbrella Awards, 'What Will They See of Me'

 Jerwood Visual Arts (JVA) and Film and Video Umbrella